diegoborbadev/beecrowd-solutions/README.md

 This repository contains solutions to Beecrowd problems, categorized by programming language.

 ## Getting Started
-To access the solutions, navigate to the desired language directory and then to the specific problem file.
+To access the solutions, navigate to the desired language search and then to the specific problem file.

 #### Actual available languages: